Virsa (film): Plot

 Virsa is the story of Nawaz Ali and Ranvir Singh Grewal and their families.
-Nawaz Ali hails from Lahore in Pakistan and Ranvir Singh Grewal belongs to a village, Jakopur, in Punjab, India.
-About 20 years ago, both of them migrated to Sydney, Australia, in search of work, where they met and became the best of friends.
+Nawaz Ali hails from Lahore in Pakistan and Ranvir Singh Grewal from Jakopur village in Punjab, India.
+About 20 years ago, both of them migrated to Sydney, Australia, in search of work, where they met and became best of friends.
 Gradually, their hard work paid off.
 Ranvir opened an Indian restaurant, which became a runaway success.
 Nawaz Ali opened a shop opposite Ranvir's restaurant.
 It did well and he could manage to lead a comfortable life but he was not as successful as Ranvir.

 Nawaz Ali was very grounded in his culture and values and this helped him to remain level-headed and not get carried away by the comforts of life in Australia.
 He never lost sight of what was morally and ethically right and stood by his Asian values.

 On the other hand, Ranvir got carried away by his success.
 He felt that he was superior to the other Indians and Asians who were not as successful.
 He found merit in all things associated with the white folks – their lifestyle, their values and culture, their behaviour and mannerisms – and looked down upon his Indian upbringing and values.
 He had no more use for ethics and morality.
 He became very conscious of his money, status and reputation.

-The difference in outlook and behaviour drive the two friends apart until they reach a point where Ranvir stops talking to Nawaz.
+The difference in outlook and behaviour drives the two friends apart until they reach a point where Ranvir stops talking to Nawaz.
 However, Nawaz still cares for his friend and tries to keep their friendship alive.

-As the film opens, Ranvir and Nawaz are well settled in Australia with their respective families.
+As the film opens, Ranvir and Nawaz are well-settled in Australia with their respective families.
 Nawaz has one son, Amaan Ali and Ranvir has a son, Yuvraj, and a daughter, Meet.
 Amaan and Yuvraj are roughly the same age and best buddies since childhood, despite the rift between their fathers.
-However, the difference in the thinkings of the two fathers is reflected in the personalities of their sons.
+However, the difference in the thinking of the two fathers is reflected in the personalities of their sons.

 Amaan is a sensible, level-headed young man.
 He is strongly grounded in and comfortable with his Asian identity.
 However, he is contemporary in his outlook.
 He does a fine balance of sticking to his values even as he adapts to the society around him and its mores and traditions.

 Yuvraj is the exact opposite of Amaan.
 Due to Ranvir's indulgent attitude, Yuvraj grows up to be a rich, spoilt brat.
 He also feels closer to the white folks than to the Asians around him.
 He has no idea of Indian culture or values, no ethics and no morals.
 He loves women, booze, drugs...